bd8xc/MediExplain-AI/README.md

 Handles medicine extraction and AI-generated explanations using Amazon Bedrock.

 **`templates/`**
-Contains the web interface for uploading prescriptions and viewing results.
+Contains the web interface for uploading prescriptions and viewing, verifying, editing, and updating results.

 ## AWS Services